Laura Fuentes

 How to Serve Acorn Squash Soup

-This is the kind of soup that makes you want to break off a piece of fresh bakery bread and dip it right into the bowl.
-10/10, would recommend that experience, but in case you’re looking for other options to make this a meal, try any of these recipes below:
+This is the kind of soup that makes you want to break off a piece of crusty bread and dip it right into the bowl.
+Other epic ways to enjoy this soup is serving a winter salad on the side or with grilled cheese (this will win the kids over)!

 How to Store Leftovers

-This acorn squash soup is good for up to 4 days in the fridge.
-Otherwise, the rest will need to be frozen.
-Thankfully, this pureed soup is perfect for freezing and reheating.
-Since many of the ingredients are blended down, its texture and flavors won’t be altered.
+This acorn squash soup is good for up to 4 days in the fridge, or it can be perfectly frozen and reheated.
+Since many of the ingredients are blended down, the texture and flavors won't be altered.

-To freeze, you’ll want to bring the soup to room temperature before transferring it into gallon-size zip bags.
-I like to place the bags filled with soup onto a baking sheet so they freeze flat.
-Once they’re frozen solid, you can remove the baking sheet and stack them in the freezer.
+To freeze, bring the soup to room temperature before transferring it into gallon-size zip bags.
+Place the bags onto a baking sheet so they freeze flat.
+Once frozen solid, remove the baking sheet and stack the bags in the freezer.

 Easy Acorn Squash Soup